wp-plugins/si-contact-form/readme.txt

 - Added shortcode setting to show Form Page URL in the email message [si-contact-form form='1' hidden='form_page=1']

 = 3.1.4.1 =
-- (24 Feb 2012) - vCita is disabled by default.
-- Email will only be passed to vCita servers when you choose to enable vCita services.
+- (24 Feb 2012) - Email will only be passed to vCita servers when you choose to enable vCita services.

 = 3.1.4 =
 - (23 Feb 2012) - Fix bug in Extra field tags can be used in subject setting.